tryyang2001/CS3213-Frontend-Management-System/backend/assignment-service/README.md

 POSTGRESQL_DB_URL = <REPLACE_WITH_THE_ACTUAL_VALUE>
 ```

-Then, to set up the grading service locally, do the following:
+Then, to set up the assignment service locally, do the following:

 1. Run `yarn` or `yarn install` to install all the necessary dependencies
 2. To start the server in dev mode, simply run `yarn dev`.